 Annual NIH Integrative Medicine and Women’s Health Webinar

 A week-long health observance, National Women’s Health Week (NWHW) begins on Mother’s Day each year.
-It is a reminder for women to make their health a priority by incorporating a healthy lifestyle, and for biomedical researchers to consider the importance of women’s health research, as well as sex or gender as potential biological variables.
+It is a reminder for women to make their wellness a priority by incorporating a healthy lifestyle, and for biomedical investigators to consider the importance of including sex as a biological variable in the design, analysis, and reporting of research.

-The NCI-NIH Integrative Medicine Course (IM) and Trans-NIH Integrative Medicine Course Organizing Committee is hosting a first-ever "Annual NIH Integrative Medicine and Women’s Health Webinar" in conjunction with the IM course, during NWHW, on May 13, 2021.
-This webinar will bring together the world’s leading experts (domestic and international) in the field from government, academia, and the community, to discuss evidence-based comprehensive integrative research and healthcare supporting women’s overall health and well-being, and improving the quality of life for patients, including those with cancer.
-We are partnering with The NIH Office of Research on Women’s Health and The NIH Pain and Palliative Care Service for a unified approach to increasing women’s health awareness at the NIH.
+All webinar’s sponsored by the Trans-NIH Committee on Integrative Health will bring together the world’s leading experts (domestic and international) in the field from government, academia, and the community.
+The goal will be to discuss evidence-based comprehensive integrative research and healthcare supporting women’s overall health and well-being, in order to improve the quality of life for all women, including those with cancer or those who have survived cancer.
+We are partnering with The NIH Office of Research on Women’s Health (ORWH), the National Center for Complementary & Integrative Health (NCCIH), and The NIH Pain and Palliative Care Service, for a unified approach to increasing women’s health awareness at the NIH.

 - Education: provide time-sensitive and evidence-based scientific information, utilizing expert speakers from academia, government, and the community.

 - Research: assess the current state of the science, identify research gaps and opportunities, regarding future research needs for investigation among diverse research communities.

 For further information or questions about the webinar, contact: